 Paintings by Michael Carson

 Michael Carson was born in Minneapolis in 1972.
-Although he graduated from Minneapolis Institute of Art in 1996 he started painting full time after five years in 2001.
-Carson is another figurative artist featured in EWAT, most noticeable being Eric Fischl and of course Jack Vettriano.
-He is influenced by Toulouse Lautrec, John Singer Sargent and Norman Rockwell while figurative painting was rediscovered as Realism by the late 19th century and early 20th.
+Although he graduated from Minneapolis Institute of Art in 1996, he started painting full time after five years in 2001.
+Carson is another figurative artist featured in EWAT.
+Most noticeable ones are Eric Fischl and of course Jack Vettriano.
+He is influenced by Toulouse Lautrec, John Singer Sargent and Norman Rockwell.
+In fact, figurative painting rediscovered as Realism by the late 19th century and early 20th.

-Despite the fact that Carson has not a particular colour frame and his choices have a wide range, his themes are restricted to the night.
-Any painting could travel us in a nightclub or a jazz club, a casino or even an intimate moment in a bedroom (as Vettriano painted very often); the night though is present in most of his paintings.
+Carson has not a particular colour frame and his choices have a wide range.
+However, most of his themes are restricted to the night.
+Any painting could travel us in a nightclub or a jazz club, a casino or even an intimate moment in a bedroom (as Vettriano painted very often).
+The night though is present in most of his paintings.

 “[…] I learn something new in every painting.
 I love to incorporate my love of design, fashion and architecture into my work.
 My nondescript surroundings help me to create a mood or a story that I am trying to relay through my painting.
 Seeing how the work evolves, the subtle and drastic differences, and looking forward to the future is what keeps me painting.
 I view a painting as a success when I take from it something new that follows me into my next work.
-It’s just learning to become a better painter.” he explains about his work.
+It’s just learning to become a better painter.”
+Michael Carson explains about his work.
+The result is impressive.
 Enjoy.